Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 where:
 - \( GI \) is the gravitational index,
-- \( d \) is the distance beetween the center and the specific attraction
+- \( d \) is the distance beetween the center and the specific attraction.

 ## Step 4 - Review Data